DataxEnv/predator-prey-LV-model/README.md

-# predator-prey Model Under the Lotka-Volterra (LV) System.
+# Predator-prey Model Under the Lotka-Volterra (LV) System.
 Predator-Prey dynamics is one of the simplest non-linear ecological systems.
 The **Lotka-Volterra (LV)** framework provides a minimal mathematical representation of these interactions.
 It expresses population change as a set of **coupled differential equation**.